 Self-Mailers Save on the Cost of an Envelope

-If you want to send letter-sized marketing mail, but you don’t want to use an envelope, consider a self-mailer.
-With a self-mailer, you’ll save on the cost of an envelope, and you’ll have more room for your copy.
+If you want to send a direct mail letter, but you don’t want to use an envelope, consider a self-mailer.
+With this type of direct marketing mail, you’ll save on the cost of an envelope, and you’ll have more room for your copy.
 You can also implement a perforated reply card or coupon as part of the design.

 To get the recipient more engaged, use a unique fold (multi-panel gatefold, roll fold, or Z-fold) and get creative with the way you organize your information.
 Other popular options include a sleeve, Snap Pak, or booklet mailer.